Fear Effect 2: Retro Helix: Gameplay

 Like the original Fear Effect, the sequel features cel-shaded character models on top of pseudo-3D environments that use looping full-motion video to give the appearance of constantly animated background elements.
 Players take control of each of the four main characters (Hana, Rain, Deke and Glas) at different times throughout the game, which enables multilateral perspective on the storyline.

 Retro Helix mostly relies on a third-person perspective.
 The controls are mapped without regard to the character's current position or direction faced.
 Unlike the original Fear Effect, however, Retro Helix offers players the option of a more traditional control scheme.
 At the player's disposal is a small arsenal of weapons, including a variety of firearms – including pistols, shotguns, and assault rifles, specialty equipment such as a hand-held EMPs and a taser, and one unique melee weapon for each character.

 Fear Effect 2 is primarily focused on solving puzzles to progress rather than combating enemies.
 In spite of the heavy ordnance available, enemies are few and far between, with static – as opposed to dynamic – placement.
 The gameplay is intended to evoke tension and suspense, rather than relying on the nonstop action formula of standard shooters.
 This format has the consequence of making the gameplay arguably less difficult, although it is offset by the relative ease at which characters can die from enemy attacks and a number of instant-death scenarios.
 The fear gauge present in the original game returns for Retro Helix, a variation on the health meter common to most action games.

 Reception

-Fear Effect 2: Retro Helix received "favorable" reviews, according to video game review aggregator Metacritic.
-It was a runner-up for GameSpots annual "Best PlayStation Game" award, which went to Tony Hawk's Pro Skater 3.

-Jeff Lundrigan reviewed the PlayStation version of the game for Next Generation, rating it five stars out of five, and stated that "Everyone who's mature enough to appreciate it and owns a PlayStation should buy this.
+Fear Effect 2: Retro Helix received "favorable" reviews according to the review aggregation website Metacritic.
+Jeff Lundrigan of NextGen said of the game, "Everyone who's mature enough to appreciate it and [who] owns a PlayStation should buy this.
 You will not be disappointed.
 Now, sequel please!"
+(Ironically, the sequel was later cancelled, as described in the following section.)
+In Japan, where the game was ported for release under the name Helix: Fear Effect (ヘリックス フィアエフェクト, Herikkusu Fia Efekuto) on November 15, 2001, Famitsu gave it a score of 27 out of 40.
+Michael "Major Mike" Weigand of GamePro said, "Although it's marred by minor flaws, Retro Helix receives high marks for its engrossing story and brilliant technical aspects.
+The new gaming year gets off to a flying start with Fear Effect 2, a must-have title that will keep gamers glued to their seats for days."

+The game sold 10,000-15,000 projected units in its first month in the U.S, according to the NPD TRSTS Videogame Service.

+The game was nominated for the "Best PlayStation Game" award at GameSpot's Best and Worst of 2001 Awards, which went to Tony Hawk's Pro Skater 3.